-James Meadows was born in Dublin in 1798.
+James Meadows was born in Dublin on August 12th 1798.
 It seems that his father William James and family left Ireland shortly after the rebellion of that year.
 Edwin Lewis’ notes describe how, due to a lack of funds, the family could not afford to travel back in London together.
 Their very loyal Irish nurse, Hannah, walked from Liverpool to London carrying James on her back!

 In his diary, Edwin Lewis promises to write more about his father, but unfortunately he never does and not much is recorded of James’ early years.

 An unattributed and nearly unreadable family note reveals that James went to India in 1816 and made a name for himself as an actor in Calcutta.
 A local newspaper described him as ‘the one plus ultra in acting’.
-He returned to London in about 1820 and married Ann Cross in 1824 at St James’ Church in Clerkenwell Green.
-After his marriage James and his wife Ann moved to Mountnessing in Essex where four of their seven children were born: William George (1825); James Edward (1826); Alfred John (1833); and Anne (1835).
-Edwin Lewis (1839); Frances Amelia (1840); and Arthur Joseph (1843) were all born in the East End of London.
+He returned to London in about 1820 and married Ann Cross on June 2nd 1824 at St James’s Church in Clerkenwell Green.
+After his marriage James and his wife Ann moved to Mountnessing in Essex where four of their seven children were born: William James (1825); James Edward (1826); Alfred John (1833); and Anne (1835).
+Edwin Lewis (1839); Frances Amelia (1840); and Arthur Joseph (1843) were all born at 5 Hope Place in the East End of London.
 Our website concentrates mainly on Edwin Lewis and his family.
 Alan Hart, Alfred John’s great-great great grandson, deals very thoroughly with James and all of his children on meadowsfamilytree.net.

 James appears to have gained a considerable reputation as a scenic artist working initially with William Beverley.
 A lengthy Times review of ‘Theseus and Ariadne’ staged at The Lyceum on March 2nd, 1848 noted: “The scenery, by Mr W Beverley and Mr J Meadows, surpasses, if possible, anything hitherto done for the decoration of burlesque.
 Mere magnificence is common enough, but here magnificence is combined with the best taste, and with truly classical feeling.
 The Cretan port, the bird’s eye view of labyrinth, and the departure of the galley, are specimens of high scenic art.”